The Use and Impact of Sports Premium

 The sport funding can only be spent on sport and PE provision in schools.

-The Sport premium 2018/19 was used to promote sporting activities and healthy lifestyles.
-As a result of the work completed school was award the Gold School Games Award and the Gold Active Sunderland Award.
+The Sport premium 2019-20 was used to promote sporting activities and healthy lifestyles.

 "All children were engaged extremely well from the outset.
 It was clear that children knew the expectations and were confident to ask questions.
 Learning Objectives were clear and displayed and during the lesson children referred to these themselves without needing any adult support.
 During one of the activities in particular, children were encouraged to be part of the decision making process as they decided what movements they were going to use for rock, paper, scissors.
 Children were eager and motivated to take part and showed resilience if their movement wasn’t chosen this time.
 Mr Marsh supported well and intrinsically knew when to intervene to support learning and when to stand back.
 What I particularly liked at the end of the session was that Mrs Ryder encouraged a ‘growth mindset’ attitude by asking the children what they think they did well and what they could keep practicing. "